briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

 > C++ has one of the largest presences on GitHub and Stack Overflow.
 This shows up in its representation in public LLM datasets, where it is one of the languages with the most data.
 Its performance is near the top of the MultiPL-E, BabelCode / TP3, MBXP / Multilingual HumanEval, and HumanEval-X benchmarks.
 However, given that C++ is often used when code performance and exact algorithm implementation is very important, many developers don’t believe that LLMs are as helpful for C++ as some of the other languages in this tier.

 Most of the time I'm working with either Python and TypeScript.
 I've read about C++ but haven't used it for anything before doing this project.
-I primarily used Microsoft Visual Studio to build the plugin, but VSCode with Continue.dev was helpful for tackling smaller problems a REPL-like environment.
-For example, I used the `nlohmann/json` JSON library to figure out how to handle JSON.
-Coming from Python and JavaScript, the syntax is quite different.
-For example, here is how to build the `messages` for the body of an OpenAI API request:
+I primarily used Microsoft Visual Studio to build the plugin, but VSCode with the Continue.dev autopilot extension was helpful for tackling smaller problems in a REPL-like environment.
+For example, I used Continue.dev in VSCode to figure out how to handle JSON.
+Coming from Python and JavaScript languages, I found the `nlohmann/json` JSON library syntax to be somewhat different.
+For example, here is how to add a message to `messages` in the body of an OpenAI API request:

 ```cpp
 messages.push_back({ {"role", role}, {"content", content } });